 While the frame warranty is standard for rowing machines in this price range, the monitor and parts warranty is very low.
 I never like when warranties are less than 3-months.

 Many other rowing machines in this price range offer longer warranties that cover parts for up to 2-years.

 If you encounter a warranty issue contact Cap Barbell at: [email protected]

 Just make sure to reference model # CHR-VANTAGEWIS.
 You can also contact Proteus Fitness and reference model #: Vantage W7.

 The Velocity Exercise Vantage Programmable Air Magnetic Rower is a reasonably priced rowing machine that includes great resistance, solid build quality, and a good monitor.

-The price of this rowing machine varies depending on where you buy it but Amazon tends to have the lowest price and usually offers free shipping on qualified orders.
+The price of this rowing machine varies depending on where you buy it but Amazon tends to have very competitive prices and offers free shipping on qualified orders.
 They also act as a layer of protection between the manufacturer and consumer.